Macro Calculator

 "Think of macros as your nutrition blueprint.
 Protein is your foundation for muscle and recovery, carbs are your energy source, and fats are your hormonal support.
 The key is finding the right balance for your specific goals and lifestyle.
 Start with protein—it's the most important macro to hit consistently."

 Macronutrients are the three main nutrients that provide energy to your body: protein, carbohydrates, and fats.
 Each plays a crucial role in your health, fitness performance, and body composition.
-Understanding how to calculate and balance these nutrients is essential for achieving your fitness goals.
+Understanding how to calculate and balance these nutrients is essential for achieving your fitness goals and optimizing your overall health.

 The term "macros" refers to these three primary nutrients that your body needs in large amounts.
 Unlike micronutrients (vitamins and minerals), macronutrients provide calories and are the building blocks of your nutrition plan.
 Getting the right balance of macros is crucial for optimizing performance, body composition, and overall health.